-To enter the TOSHIBA Setup Utility, do the following:
+To enter the BIOS setup utility, do the following:

-- 1. Save your work. - 2.
-In the Settings charm, click Power and then select Restart. - 3.
-Hold down the F2 key and then release this key one second after the computer is power on.
+- Save your work. - Click Start.
+Point to the arrow () beside the Shut down button and, then select Restart.

+3. Hold down the F2 key and then release this key one second after the computer is power on.